stain/2016-provweek-tavernaprov/README.md

 [SCUFL2](http://www.essepuntato.it/lode/owlapi/http://taverna.incubator.apache.org/ns/2010/scufl2.ttl) vocabulary, which include many implementation details for the Taverna Engine, and so forming a meaningful query like
-"What is the provenance of calls to webservice X" means understanding the whole conceptual model of Taverna workflow definitions.
+_"What is the value made by calls to webservice X"_ means understanding the whole conceptual model of Taverna workflow definitions.

 Therefore Taverna's PROV export also include an annotation with the